 I hope the tea parties (plural) stay about ideology, and less about personalities.
 THAT is their strength.
 Once they become about personalities and favorites, it's all downhill from there.
 The cost is respect.

 As for this races, I think the primary needs to work itself out over the next few months before any push towards going behind one candidate.
 I understand the push.
-Snyder sucked, and still does suck.
-I didn't vote for him.
-Ever.
+Joe Schwarz in 2004 taught a harsh lesson.
 Hoekstra I'd vote for over Stabenow easily.
 No hesitation.
 Candidates will rise and fall as they are vetted, organized, and make more statements.
 Our Senate primary is in August.
 Not February.